Saturday, August 21, 2010

 The book befuddled me to a degree.
 Pop-culture lite in many respects it quoted no sources and this was annoying to begin with and the index is… shall we say short.
 The moniker “From Dracula to Twilight” is a misnomer as it does explore (though explore is perhaps a generous term) things that came before Dracula.
 When it comes to sources I would have loved to have seen one for the assertion that (having first neglected to mention Nosferatu when exploring the sunlight myth) in “later stories, vampires might collapse or explode when hit by sunlight, the ‘scientific’ explanation for this being that their neural pathways would fire randomly in their brains, causing them to experience extreme epileptic reactions, blinding them, and possibly setting them on fire”!
 I have seen many an explanation as to why sunlight might affect a vampire, and countless more films and books when it isn’t even explained but simply taken as read.
 I do not recall a theorem such as that… pray tell me your source… the book remains silent.

 Montague also did things right, at least partially.
 She mentions Porphyria, which was annoying to see, but then did go as far as to say that it was an unlikely source for the vampire legend.
 However she then goes on to mention David Dolphin’s crackpot theories and argues there was no basis for his theorems (true) but maintains that there was an age old connection made between vampirism and Porphyria that he seized upon (as far as I know, untrue – it was Dolphin who made the connection first of all).
+EDIT: Later evidence shows that Dolphin may have picked up the theory from an earlier one but it was still twentieith Century in origin.

 Annoyingly, whilst pointing out that Vlad Tepes was unlikely anything more than a name-donor for Dracula, the book paints quite a bleak picture of the historical man without explaining alternate theorems or pointing out that cruelty was the norm in the fifteenth century and that Tepes was not the only one impaling enemies (nor could he physically have had as many impaled as is often suggested).
 The same went for Báthory; Montague at least explains in respect of her that the killing and torture of peasants was actually not deemed a crime for the nobility of the time but then focuses on the sensationalist and tabloid level description of her life – no real alternate theorems regarding the woman.
 Now, don’t get me wrong, if someone is writing a book arguing that the worst excesses are true – that is one thing.
 However this is a book that postulates little in the way of theorem and purports to be a complete guide – if so, be complete.